ReadyResearchers/Movies123forMe/main_dashboard.md

 In addition to the scatter plot, the analysis page also displays summary statistics and the regression equation, allowing users to better understand the relationship between the movie variables.

 By selecting the chosen variables and analyzing the scatter plot, users can gain insights into the relationship between the variables and better understand how different aspects of a movie are related.

+To get started, simply [navigate to the regressions page](https://movies123forme/regressions)!

 ---